Photo courtesey of Chuliang Song

 Assistant professor Chuliang Song is one of two new faculty members to join the UCLA Department of Ecology and Evolutionary Biology this summer.

-Song is a quantitative ecologist who studied mathematics as an undergraduate at Zhejiang University – in Hangzhou, China.
-He went on to develop his skills in quantitative ecology during his Ph.D. at MIT and he continued refining his skills through his post-doctoral training at Princeton.
+Song is a quantitative ecologist who studied mathematics as an undergraduate at Zhejiang University–in Hangzhou, China.
+He went on to develop his skills in quantitative ecology during his Ph.D. at MIT, then continued to refine his skills through his post-doctoral training at Princeton.

-How did Song go from being focused purely on mathematics as an undergraduate to a career as a quantitative ecologist?
-How might the quantitative frameworks developed in his lab benefit conservation?
+How did Song go from being focused solely on mathematics as an undergraduate to a career as a quantitative ecologist?
+How might the quantitative frameworks he develops in his lab benefit conservation?
 Learn more about Song and his work in this Q&A.

 How did your career path evolve from the time you were an undergraduate?